-The City has the ability to sell a \$465,000 Certificate of Obligation without raising taxes.
-Therefore, staff recommends selling a short-term tax note for seven (7) years to fund a Master Drainage Plan and design Phase #1 of the Gills Branch Improvement Project.
+The City sold a \$465,000 Certificate of Obligation, which did not raise taxes, to fund a Master Drainage Plan and design Phase #1 of the Gills Branch Improvement Project.
 Both projects will be completed by Halff Associates.
-The City's Financial Advisor will be present at the August 13th Council meeting to discuss the sale of this tax note and schedule.

-A Master Drainage Plan will be conducted of the entire City.
-Since Halff Associates have already studied Gills Branch and Piney Creek, their efforts will be spent understanding localized flooding concerns, seeking public input, developing a ranking system for a future Drainage Capital Improvement Program, and establishing an on-going maintenance program.
+A Master Drainage Plan will be conducted of the entire City understanding localized flooding concerns, seeking public input, developing a ranking system for a future Drainage Capital Improvement Program, and establishing an ongoing maintenance program.
 This study will serve as the basis for creating a Drainage Utility Fund in FY 2021.